pranav-ganesh/tp/docs/DeveloperGuide.md

 2. CMM exports database into excel file to a CMM-specified location Use case ends.

-**Use Case 7: Filter persons**
+**Use Case 7: Filter contacts**

 System : CallMeMaybe (CMM) </br>
-Use Case : UC7 - Filter persons </br>
+Use Case : UC7 - Filter contacts </br>
 Actor : User </br>
-Guarantees: Persons will be sorted by category specified
+Guarantees: Contacts will be sorted by category specified

 **MSS**

-1. User requests to filter persons
+1. User requests to filter contacts
-2. Persons be filtered based on the fields specified by the user.
+2. Contacts be filtered based on the fields specified by the user.

    Use case ends.